bit-kitty/Coursera-IBM-Data-Science/index.md

 Additional data with respect to age, income, household size and ownership was manually compiled along with specific geo coordinates for key neighborhoods to assist in analyzing and translating the Maricopa County data.
 There is definitely a lot more intelligence to unearth for Phoenix with so much more opportunity for growth in both business and investments if key nuggets of information can be gained for analytics.

 ## Conclusion <a name="conclusion"></a>
-This region is definitely unique and marches to the beat of it's own drums.
-Phoenix is a new type of city and should be appreciated for what it is instead of forcing it to replicate another New York, LA, or even Chicago.
-There's plenty of room for growth and development and a ton of adventures to be had.
+The Phoenix metropolitan region is definitely unique and marches to the beat of it's own drums.
+It is a new type of city and should be appreciated for what it is becoming instead of forcing it to replicate another New York, LA, or even Chicago.
+With dispersed areas of city living, this adds a different kind of urban flavor that takes a typical city adventure beyond a congested concrete jungle.
+There's obviously plenty of room for growth, development, and a ton of indoor/outdoor adventures to be had.

 ## References
 [1] ["Wikipedia - Phoenix Metropolitan Area"](https://en.wikipedia.org/wiki/Phoenix_metropolitan_area/)

 [2] ["Phoenix is the nation's 5th largest — but is it a 'real' city?"](https://www.azcentral.com/story/news/local/phoenix/2017/06/11/phoenix-nation-5th-largest-but-real-city/369917001/)